cryptolok/MorphAES/README.md

 1. Shellcode padding with NOPs (since AES is a block cipher)
 2. Shellcode encryption with a random key using AES-128-ECB (not the best, but the simplest) - polymorphism
-3. Constants randomization & logic changes - metamorphism
+3. Constants randomization, logic changes, instructions modification and rewriting - metamorphism

 ### HowTo